slim-template/slim/README.md

 Within the Rails community, _Erb_ and _Haml_ are without doubt the two most popular templating engines.
 However, _Erb_'s syntax is cumbersome and Haml's performance isn't exactly the best.
 Slim was born to bring the minimalist syntax approach of _Haml_ and the higher performance of Erb into once solution.

 ___Yes, Slim is speedy!___ Benchmarks are provided at the end of this README file.
-Alternatively, a benchmark script is provided so you could test it yourself (`./benchmarks/run.rb`).
+Alternatively, a benchmark rake task is provided so you could test it yourself (`rake bench`).

 ## How?